christianroden/Portfolinoes/README.md

 - typical binary classification problem
 - relatively small amount of observations in the data set for ML Model training
 - imbalanced target classes distribution
+- developing a robust model, where solution model's performance metrics are independent from the `random_state` (data split as well as models)
 - finding a good performance metric applicable to the project's goal (custom scoring - f2 (f-beta with beta=2)
   - more weight on **recall** (optimizing **False Negative** results - indicating the employees willing to quit) than on **precision** (optimizing **False Positive** results - misclassifying the ones who are willing to stay as wanting to leave)
 - lack of aim set